 Belhaven was once an industrial town with lumber businesses and a branch of what is now Norfolk Southern Railroad.
 Its waterfront has many historic homes including River Forest Manor, completed in 1904.
 Its first owner was John Aaron Wilkinson, then vice-president of the Railroad.
 Today this magnificent building is a country inn, restaurant and marina.

 During the evening and early overnight, the winds in Belhaven kicked up and we were rocking and rolling against the dock.
-To protect R&R we put out all of our fenders, plus a couple from the marina.
-Sleeping in our otherwise comfortable V berth was what I imagine sleeping in a washing machine might be like.
+To protect R&R we put out all of our fenders and added a couple from the marina.
+Sleeping in our otherwise comfortable V berth felt like sleeping in a washing machine.
 It sounds lulling to have “slosh, slap, slosh” against the hull, but it wasn’t….at least for me.
 Rick seemed not to notice, which was a blessing since we had an early morning departure.

 Much to our chagrin, we were invaded overnight by midge bugs….thousands of them!